tosmi/emacs-udisksctl/README.md

 emacs-udisksctl
 ===============

-an emacs interface to udisksctl
+An emacs interface to udisksctl.

+Work in progress...